Free Moving Resources to Help Plan Your Move

-If you’re looking for a free moving tool to announce your new address, use Canva, an online design website for non-designers.
+If you’re looking for a free moving tool to announce your new address or to advertise your moving sale, use Canva, an online design website for non-designers.
 You can choose from a wide variety of templates and personalize them easily on your own computer.
 Then, print it off from home or take the file to a local printer.

 For some stylish write-in options, take a peek at some of the designs listed here.
 You can choose a simple postcard design or find templates for both the envelope and card.
 One template even includes mounting the announcement to pieces of a moving box!

 On this site, you’ll find an option for every need, including free e-card templates and DIY ideas.
 You’ll also see eight options for letter announcements that will leave you inspired and excited to share your move with the world.